 If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
-This counseling is covered if you get it in a primary care setting,
+This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
+Talk to your primary care doctor or practitioner to find out more.

-There is no coinsurance, copayment, or deductible for
+There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.

+Opioid treatment program services

+Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services:

+U.S. Food and Drug Administration (FDA)approved opioid agonist and antagonist medicationassisted treatment (MAT) medications. \$50 copay for each Medicarecovered Opioid Treatment Program Service

+- Dispensing and administration of MAT medications (if applicable)

+- Substance use counseling

+- Individual and group therapy

+- Toxicology testing

+- Intake activities

+- Periodic assessments
-Services that are covered for you get these services where it can be coordinated with your comprehensive preventive obesity screening and prevention plan.
-Talk to your primary care doctor or therapy. practitioner to find out more.
-Opioid treatment program services Members of our plan with opioid use disorder (OUD) can \$50 copay for each Medicarereceive coverage of services to treat OUD through an covered Opioid Treatment Opioid Treatment Program (OTP) which includes the Program Service following services: • U.S. Food and Drug Administration (FDA)approved opioid agonist and antagonist medicationassisted treatment (MAT) medications. • Dispensing and administration of MAT medications (if applicable) • Substance use counseling Individual and group therapy • Toxicology testing Intake activities Periodic assessments Outpatient diagnostic tests and therapeutic services and supplies You pay a \$60 copay for Covered services include, but are not limited to: Medicare-covered X-rays.
-You • X-ravs will only pay one copayment Radiation (radium and isotope) therapy including perday even if multiple X-rays technician materials and supplies are performed • Surgical supplies, such as dressings You pay a \$50 copay for Splints, casts, and other devices used to reduce fractures Medicare-covered Radiation and dislocations Therapy visits. • Laboratory tests You pay \$0 Copay for Blood - including storage and administration.
-Coverage Medicare-covered surgical of whole blood and packed red cells begins only with the supplies. fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a Your copayments for calendar year or have the blood donated by you or BoneMarrow Services will someone else.
-All other components of blood are varydepending on the type and covered beginning with the first pint used site ofservice.
-Other outpatient diagnostic tests - Non-radiological You pay \$0 for Medicarediagnostic services including but not limited to, Sleep covered laboratory services.
-This Studies, EKGs, Vascular Studies, Stress Tests, and copayment does not applyto Breathing Capacity Tests.

-- Other outpatient diagnostic tests Radiological diagnostic services, not including x-rays, including but not limited to, Ultrasounds, Nuclear Cardiac Imaging, PET, and MRI. - CT Scans
+Outpatient diagnostic tests and therapeutic services and supplies

+- X-rays - Radiation (radium and isotope) therapy including technician materials and supplies - Surgical supplies, such as dressings - Splints, casts, and other devices used to reduce fractures and dislocations - Laboratory tests - Blood including storage and administration.
+Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
+All other components of blood are covered beginning with the first pint used - Other outpatient diagnostic tests Non-radiological diagnostic services including but not limited to, Sleep Studies, EKGs, Vascular Studies, Stress Tests, and Breathing Capacity Tests. - Other outpatient diagnostic tests Radiological diagnostic services, not including x-rays, including but not limited to, Ultrasounds, Nuclear Cardiac Imaging, PET, and MRI. - CT Scans

 Note: there is no separate charge for medical supplies routinely used in the course of an office visit (such as bandages, cotton swabs and other routine supplies.)
-However, supplies for which and appropriate separate charge is made by providers (such as, chemical agents used in certain diagnostic procedures) are subject to cost-sharing as shown blood draws or INR testing(anticoagulant testing).
+However, supplies for which and appropriate separate charge is made by providers (such as, chemical agents used in certain diagnostic procedures) are subject to cost-sharing as shown